-RESOLVED, that the shareholders of Dave & Buster's Entertainment, Inc. approve the compensation awarded to the Company's named executive officers, as disclosed in this Proxy Statement pursuant to SEC rules, including the Compensation Discussion and Analysis, compensation tables and narrative discussion.
+RESOLVED, that the shareholders of Dave & Buster's Entertainment, Inc. approve the compensation awarded to the Company's named executive officers, as disclosed in this Proxy Statement pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, the compensation tables and the accompanying narrative discussion.

-This resolution is non-binding on the Board of Directors.
-Although non-binding, the Board of Directors and Compensation Committee will review the voting results and consider your concerns in their continued evaluation of the Company's compensation program.
-Because this vote is advisory in nature, it will not affect any compensation already paid or awarded to any named executive officer, it will not be binding or overrule any decision by the Board of Directors, and it will not restrict or limit the ability of the shareholders to make proposals for inclusion in proxy materials related to executive compensation.
+Although your vote is non-binding, the Board and Compensation Committee will review the voting results and consider your concerns in their continued evaluation of the Company's compensation program.
+Because this vote is advisory in nature, it will not affect any compensation already paid or awarded to any named executive officer, it will not be binding or overrule any decision by the Board, and it will not restrict or limit the ability of the shareholders to make proposals for inclusion in proxy materials related to executive compensation.